MicrosoftDocs/azure-docs/articles/azure-resource-manager/templates/deployment-tutorial-linked-template.md

 # Tutorial: Deploy a linked template

-In the previous two tutorials, [Deploy a local template](./deployment-tutorial-local-template.md) and [Deploy a remote template](./deployment-tutorial-remote-template.md), you learned how to deploy a template that is stored in your local computer and in an Azure storage account.
+In the [previous tutorials](./deployment-tutorial-local-template.md), you learned how to deploy a template that is stored in your local computer.
 To deploy complex solutions, you can break a template into many templates, and deploy these templates through a main template.
 In this tutorial, you learn how to deploy a main template and a linked template.
+You also learn how to secure the linked template.
 It takes about **12 minutes** to complete.

 ## Prerequisites

-We recommend that you complete the first two deployment tutorials, but it's not required.
+We recommend that you complete the first tutorial, but it's not required.

 ## Review template